-- 120 The SD presented the GSSB with an overview of the public comment feedback and key issues - identified regarding GRI 102, focusing primarily on those relating to governance disclosures. - One GSSB member expressed concern about the large amount of negative feedback regarding - 123 governance disclosures on renumeration. - 124 Another GSSB member commented that governance disclosures on renumeration had not been - 125 altered in the exposure draft, simply rearranged, and that negative feedback on these disclosures was - 126 common, given the broad range of organizations involved.
+- 120 The SD presented the GSSB with an overview of the public comment feedback and key issues - identified regarding GRI 102, focusing primarily on those relating to governance disclosures. - One GSSB member expressed concern about the large amount of negative feedback regarding - 123 governance disclosures on remuneration. - 124 Another GSSB member commented that governance disclosures on renumeration had not been - 125 altered in the exposure draft, simply rearranged, and that negative feedback on these disclosures was - 126 common, given the broad range of organizations involved.
 A GSSB member emphasized the - 127 International Corporate Governance Network's comment that rather than the remuneration ratio being

-- to workers within the organization, that it be to median wages in the country, which is more 128 - 129 meaningful to users. - 130 The GSSB labor constituency members agreed to support the SD with further clarifying feedback - 131 received in response to collective bargaining and workers who are not employees (ACT-2 and SE-2).
+- 128 to workers within the organization, that it be to median wages in the country, which is more - 129 meaningful to users. - 130 The GSSB labor constituency members agreed to support the SD with further clarifying feedback - received in response to collective bargaining and workers who are not employees (ACT-2 and SE-2).

-Actions 132
+132 Actions

-- 133 SD to implement its proposals for further action regarding the statement of use. - 134 SD to consult GSSB labor constituency members to clarify public comment feedback on ACT- - 135 2 and SE-2 and further investigate duplication of content in GRI 102.
+- SD to implement its proposals for further action regarding the statement of use. - SD to consult GSSB labor constituency members to clarify public comment feedback on ACT 2 and SE-2 and further investigate duplication of content in GRI 102.

-Session 4: Any other business

-close of meeting 137
+Session 4: Any other business and close of meeting

-- His document does not represent an office of the present and the present an office of the present and the No other business was raised, and the Chair closed the meeting at 15.00 CET (Central European 138 - 139
+- No other business was raised, and the Chair closed the meeting at 15.00 CET (Central European - 139 Time).